 where $I^{\text{red}}_{N-1}(s_{1},\ldots,s_{N-2})$ is the part of the integrand in \eqref{eq:schur-index-suN-n=4-red}, which does not depend on $s_{N-1}$.
 Furthermore, $R_{N-1}^{(j)}(v;s)$ is the residue sum of the $j^{\text{th}}$ tower in \eqref{eq:pole-tower-suN-n=4-schur}, with positive power of $v$, we abbreviated its dependence on the remaining $s_{1,\ldots,N-2}$ by $s$, and suppress its dependence on $q$.

 Similar to the case of the $s_{N-1}$ integral, the poles originate from $s_{N-2}$--dependent theta functions.
 They also come in infinite towers: $s^{(j',l)}_{N-2}\sim q^l$, with $l\in \mathbb{Z}_{\geq 0}$, and now labeled by $j'=1,\ldots,N-2$.
-Since we only wish to demonstrate convergence for the second residue sum, we do not keep track of the detailed pole locations, leaving a more detailed classification of poles to future work \cite{Leuven26}.
-To this end, we note that the theta functions depend elliptically on $s_{N-2}$, so that the only $l$--dependence of the residues results from the non-elliptic factors in the integrand.
-For the present integrand, such factors appear both in $I^{\text{red}}_{N-1}(s_{1},\ldots,s_{N-2})$ and $R_{N-1}^{(j)}(v^{\pm};s)$.
+Since we only wish to demonstrate convergence for the second residue sum, we do not keep track of the detailed pole locations, leaving a full classification of poles to future work \cite{Leuven26}.
+To this end, because the combined theta functions are an elliptic function of $s_{N-2}$, the only $l$--dependence of the residues results from the non-elliptic factors in the integrand.
+For the present integrand, such factors appear in both $I^{\text{red}}_{N-1}(s_{1},\ldots,s_{N-2})$ and $R_{N-1}^{(j)}(v^{\pm};s)$.